- Can I pass my CA Final Exams while working a full-time job?

 There is also a mandatory three years of articles.

-In 1998 when I was in class 12, CA Foundation course (CA Foundation was 1st level CA exam in the old CA course which has been replaced by CPT) had math as one of the compulsory papers.
+In 1998 when I was in class 12, the CA Foundation course (CA Foundation was 1st level CA exam in the old CA course which has been replaced by CPT) had math as one of the compulsory papers.

 Out of fear of math, I did not opt for CA – Foundation route for CA Course and decided to pursue CA after graduating.